pokhym/binCynth/synth_engine/README.md

     * debrittle
     * add_component
 * synth_state
-    * SynthState needs to support constants
+    * Supports constants but we now need to incrementally add constants